 Our work considers the extent to which law can address inequalities and help ensure that resources are shared more equitably.

-Centre for Law and Social Justice
+School of Law - Centre for Law and Social Justice

 The Centre for Law and Social Justice explores the role that law has in addressing inequalities and achieving a more just society.
 It aims to generate research which addresses the global challenge of inequalities, exploring the themes of accessing and enacting justice, law and social sustainability, and (legal) embodiment.